phofl/phofl.github.io/content/posts/pandas_20_features.md

 This mirrors the behavior for extension array backed Indexes.
 An Index can hold arbitrary extension array dtypes since pandas 1.4.0.
 You can check the [release notes](https://pandas.pydata.org/docs/dev/whatsnew/v2.0.0.html#index-can-now-hold-numpy-numeric-dtypes) for further information.
-This change is only noticeable when an explicit Index subclass that no longer exists is used.
+This change is only noticeable when an explicit Index subclass, that no longer exists, is used.

 ### Behavior change in ``numeric_only`` for aggregation functions